 Milarepa (1040-1123)

-In his youth, Milarepa endured severe betrayal by his uncle.
-As a result, his life was marked by hatred and revenge, and later by remorse.
-For this reason, he sought initiation from Marpa (1012-1097) in the practice of Chakrasamvara, among other practices.
+Milarepa appears as a yogin with long hair, dressed only with his meditation shawl and belt.
+In his youth, Milarepa endured severe betrayal by his uncle and aunt.
+As a result, his early life was marked by hatred, violent revenge, and later by remorse.
+For this reason, he sought teachings from Marpa (1012-1097), and was initiated, among other teachings, in the practice of Chakrasamvara.
 Thereon he lived as an ascetic, dressed only in light white cotton.
+This is the reason why he is called Milarepa, the “Cotton-clad Mila”.
 After he attained spiritual liberation, he was joined by numerous disciples, and became a very famous master.
-He is known as the author of the "hundred thousand songs", mystical poems through which he transmitted his philosophical teachings.
+He is famous for expressing his realisation through spiritual songs and mystical poems gathered in a collection titled the Hundred Thoushand Songs.